HeidiDragomir/innovia-hub-AI/README.md

 **For Members:**

 1. Log in as a Member.
-2. Browse available desks, meeting rooms, or devices.
+2. Browse available desks, meeting rooms or devices.
 3. Use the AI Smart Booking Assistant to get booking recommendations.
 4. Create and cancel bookings.
 5. Observe real-time updates when availability changes.